BassamXYZ/BassamXYZ/README.md

 - 🌱 I’m currently deepening my knowledge in **Deep Reinforcement Learning for robotic manipulation**

-- 👨‍💻 All of my projects are available at [https://github.com/BassamXYZ](https://github.com/BassamXYZ)
+- 👨‍💻 You can find my portfolio and blog at [bassamahmad.com](https://bassamahmad.com)

 - 💬 Ask me about **Robotics, Computer Vision, Reinforcement Learning, and ROS**

 - 📫 How to reach me **contact@bassamahmad.com**

-- ⚡ Fun fact **I believe the perfect robot should learn from its mistakes, just like humans do!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">